chromice/programming-style-guides/PHP Coding style guide.md

 }
 ```

-The following example is of a file that contains declarations without side effects; i.e., an example of what to emulate:
+The following example is of a file that contains declarations and no side effects:

 ```php
 <?php